OIG: New York paid $23.3 million in Medicaid payments to deceased beneficiaries

 Photo: John Rensten/Getty Images

-A new audit conducted by the Office of Inspector General (OIG) for the U.S. Department of Health and Human Services claims that, from October 2016 to September 2019, the New York State Department of Health improperly claimed federal funds for payments made to managed care organizations on behalf of enrollees whose status did not align with federal eligibility requirements.
+An audit conducted by the Office of Inspector General (OIG) for the U.S. Department of Health and Human Services claims that the New York Department of Health improperly made $23.3 million in Medicaid capitation payments to managed care organizations for deceased beneficiaries.

-OIG is urging states to implement better data-matching technologies and regular audits to ensure that MCO payments are made only for eligible enrollees.
-Strengthened oversight is necessary not only to address current issues but to prevent future occurrences of improper payments, it said.
+OIG is urging states to ensure that MCO payments are made only for eligible enrollees.
+Strengthened oversight is necessary not only to address current issues, but to prevent future occurrences of improper payments, it said.

 THE LARGER TREND